mortennobel/SimpleRenderEngine/README.md

 ## Getting started

-First clone the library (git clone --recurse-submodules https://git`hub.com/mortennobel/SimpleRenderEngine.git`).
+First clone the library (`git clone --recurse-submodules https://github.com/mortennobel/SimpleRenderEngine.git`).
 You can use of the examples as starting point.

+If you want to create new projects using SimpleRenderEngine you can use [SimpleRenderEngineTemplate](https://github.com/mortennobel/SimpleRenderEngineTemplate) as a simple project template.

-Alternative, use the [SimpleRenderEngineProject](https://github.com/mortennobel/SimpleRenderEngineProject) as starting point, which bundles all/most dependencies for Windows and macOS.
+Also look into [SimpleRenderEngineProject](https://github.com/mortennobel/SimpleRenderEngineProject) as starting point, which bundles all/most dependencies for Windows and macOS.

 ## Examples